 Making Web Pages

-- KomPozer Apparently some techies didn’t like the fact that the buggy but very promising Nvu went into stasis.
-So they continued where Nvu left off.
+- KomPozer – Some developers continued where Nvu left off.
 Great job!
-From my preliminary test it seems this might be the best totally free WYSIWYG editor around.
+From my preliminary tests it seems this might be the best totally free WYSIWYG editor around.

-Evrsoft First Page is a free WYSIWYG editor (with a 5 sec. nag screen).
-It has advanced features but, as others have said, the last version I tested was a touch slow and, on my computer, a bit buggy.
+Evrsoft First Page – Free WYSIWYG editor (with a 5 sec. nag screen).
+Has advanced features but, as others have said, the last version I tested was a bit buggy (on an old computer).
 Still, I’ve used it with great results.
-(And it might have been updated since I wrote this particular entry in May 2008).

 Making Music / Audio Production

-- Audacity – This is THE program for freeware sound recording.
-Check it out.
+- Audacity – THE program for freeware sound recording.

-- Reaper Reaper isn’t free but is a 60 day demo.
-After that, a nagscreen reminds you that it’s not free.
-But it continues uncrippled because the developers believe that crippling their demo is not the best way to go.
-This is a great program for music producers if you are willing to look elsewhere for VST plugins (like KVR, Vst4Free or the very helpful Bedroom Producer’s Blog).
+- Reaper – Reaper isn’t free but is a 60 day demo.
+After that, a nagscreen reminds you it’s not free.
+This is a great program for music producers if you are willing to look elsewhere for VST plugins (like KVR, Vst4Free or Bedroom Producer’s Blog).

-- FL Studio Somewhat like Reaper, FL Studio isn’t free but some features continue to work in the demo version.
+- FL Studio – Like Reaper, FL Studio isn’t free but some features continue to work in the demo version.
 The cool guitar plugin Slayer, for instance, seems to work without limitation in the free demo version.
 Other plugins cut in and out.

-- LMMS This seems really promising.
-It used to only work on Linux.
+- LMMS – Seems really promising.
+Used to only work on Linux.
 But it’s now Windows-friendly.
 LMMS is mostly about midi, but you can import recorded audio files as samples.
 So vocalists might want to try Audacity first, or something like that.
 This program is fairly basic but has its own charm.
-I did a really quick, silly thing (posted here) while learning it.
-I never got much further than that!

-- Asio4All So you’re new to audio production and your tracks are out of sync, or there’s way too much delay between hitting your MIDI keyboard and hearing a sound (called “latency”).
+- Asio4All – So you’re new to audio production and your tracks are out of sync, or there’s way too much delay between input and actual recording (called “latency”).
 Enter Asio4All.
 The genuine Asio driver is made, I believe, by Steinberg and is copyright material.
 But many people seem to use Asio4All, which I guess is some kind of approximation of the real thing.
 Perhaps it’s like generic drugs vs. name brands.
-It comes bundled with the FL Studio demo and is at CNET, so it’s got to be okay.
+It comes bundled with the FL Studio demo and is at CNET.

 Music Listening / Audio Conversion

-AudioGrabber Handles WAV and MP3 formats.
-Audiophiles will probably know that WAV files sound better but are huge.
-MP3’s are “sonically acceptable” and take up less space for iPods, etc. There are several free grabbers out there but I find this one sounds bigger and fatter than the others I’ve tested.
-Some audiophiles may like that, others may not.
+AudioGrabber – Handles WAV and MP3 formats.
+Audiophiles will probably know that WAV files sound better but are larger in file size.
+MP3’s are “sonically acceptable” and take up less space for mobile devices.
+There are several free grabbers out there but I find this one sounds bigger and fatter than the others I’ve tested.
+Some listeners may like that, others may not.

-- Xrecode This is great for converting to FLAC (a “lossless” format that sounds just as good as WAV with about 45% smaller file size) and many other formats, including Mp3.
+- Xrecode – Great for converting to FLAC (a “lossless” format that sounds just as good as WAV with about 45% smaller file size) and many other formats, including MP3.